PrizePicks Power Play Rules:

 Target High-Variance Stat Types for Overs

-Not all player stats are created equal in terms of volatility — or predictability.
-Our 2025-26 NBA data confirms this clearly: blocks props hit at 69.9%, three-pointers at 63.2%, and steals at 61.9%, while points props hit at 55.7% and combined stats like points+rebounds+assists hit at just 54.7%.
-High-variance categories like blocks and threes come in bursts and are harder for books to price tightly, which creates exploitable gaps.
+Not all player stats are created equal in terms of volatility or predictability.
+High-variance categories like blocks, steals, and threes come in bursts and are harder for books to price tightly, which creates exploitable gaps.
 When you are looking for over plays specifically, these high-variance categories give you asymmetric upside.
-Targeting stat types where the model performs best is one of the simplest ways to improve your entries.
+Targeting stat types where your process performs best is one of the simplest ways to improve your entries.

 STRATEGY 05